hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Book a tour to see the inside of the [Big Ben Tower](https://www.parliament.uk/visiting/visiting-and-tours/big-ben-tour/) way in advance.
 It is not cheap, but very much worth it.
 Arrive early for an airport-style security check.
 For me, nothing compares to the thrill of seeing London through the clock face of Big Ben, but objectively [Palace of Westminster Audio Tour](https://tickets.parliament.uk/content/ticket-options) is also great.
 Audio Tour is great, it is cheaper than a Guided Tour, and it has no time limit so you can spend many hours exploring.
 * Westminster Cathedral - an architectural gem that should be much more famous.
 Their handy [online calendar](https://westminstercathedral.org.uk/spiritual-life/mass-divine-office/) allows you to pick a time to visit that doesn't clash with religious services.
 * [Supreme Court](https://www.supremecourt.uk/visit-the-court/plan-your-visit) - a beautiful building, small exhibitions and a chance to attend a court hearing.
 Free.
-* London's beautiful parks - St James's Park, Green Park, Hyde Park.
+* London's beautiful parks - St James's Park (with the view of Buckingham Palace), Green Park, Hyde Park.
 Hyde Park Rose Garden when roses are in bloom, St James's Park for daffodils in spring.
 Don't miss the [Serpentine Gallery](https://www.serpentinegalleries.org/whats-on/) in Hyde park - two building on either side of the Serpentine Bridge.
 * [Japan House London](https://www.japanhouselondon.uk/whats-on/) - free exhibitions and events.
 * Onion Garden - an unlikely place to stumble upon.
 * [Nick Hornby sculpture](https://www.nickhornby.com/exhibitions/55-public-commission-power-over-others-is-weakness-disguised-orchard-place-the-broadway-westminster-sw1h-0bg/) on Orchard Place (51.498454, -0.132962).